 Healing Manor was the country estate for the Portman family for many years.
 When Viscount Portman died in 1948 his wife continued to live here until her death in 1964, when her daughter Penelope Bowlby inherited it.
 Viscount Portman and his wife are buried together in the churchyard that adjoins Healing Manor.

 A continuing link with the Portman name is the use of a lily in the hotel’s logo and literature.
-The Portman coat of arms is dominated by a Fleur de Lys, so the incorporation of a lily in much of the hotel’s literature preserves the link to the Portman name and also to the Brennan family for whom a lily has special meaning.
+The Portman coat of arms is dominated by a Fleur de Lys, so the incorporation of a lily in much of the hotel’s literature preserves the link to the Portman name.